CoreyGray/AlienDice/README.md

 Alien Dice is an HTML5 based dice game for 2+ players with an alien theme.
 Alien Dice is intended as a learning project and as such will be open source but collaboration will be by invitation only at least at first.

+For more in-depth coverage of the rules and the game setup go to the Wiki.

 Getting Started
 ===============